A trip to Minneapolis isn’t complete without a visit to ASI.— CNN

 2600 Park Ave Minneapolis, MN 55407

 ASI is committed to removing financial barriers to our programs for anyone who needs assistance; any individual may apply for up to $400 of financial assistance per year.
-We also warmly welcome students from under-represented backgrounds into all Nordic Handcraft, Nordic Table, and Language classes at a reduced tuition cost.
+We also warmly welcome students from underrepresented backgrounds into all Nordic handcraft, Nordic Table, language, and youth & family classes at a reduced tuition cost.

-For more information, please email Britta Walstrom, Program Manager.
+For more information, please email our programs staff.

 This grant provides a one-time award of up to $1,000 worth of tools and equipment to expand the teaching capacity for an emerging craft instructor.
 This grant aims to cultivate craft education in the Swedish slöjd (handcraft) tradition by investing in the next generation of craft practitioners and instructors.
 ASI believes that investing in individual instructors is an important way to preserve Nordic handcraft traditions and create innovation in the handcraft community, because it allows instructors to gain experience and share knowledge while increasing their capacity to teach widely across many institutions.